learn-co-curriculum/careers-building-an-online-network/README.md

 Not everyone has a current and thriving network of first and second-degree connections.
 If you’re newer in your career, you may not have one at all.
 And that’s okay.

-A lot can come out of identifying and reaching out to people online—even if you never connected with them before.
+A lot can come out of identifying and reaching out to people online—even if you've never connected with them before.
 The lesson below covers how to find these people and how to engage with them.

 ## How to Find the Right People to Connect With